Shrinkage through multiple identifiability: Introduction

 \section{Introduction}

-Randomized controlled trials (RCTs) are widely regarded as the gold standard for internal validity, but they are costly, slow, and operationally constrained.
-Limited control-arm recruitment can inflate variance and erode power even when identification is clear.
-Historical and real-world data are frequently more abundant and may contain information relevant to the same target question, motivating the augmentation of RCTs with external controls or broader real-world data \citep{viele2014use,schmidli2014robust,galwey2017supplementation,schmidli2020beyond,kojima2023dynamic}.
-Uncritical borrowing, however, can introduce bias when external and trial populations differ in region, measurement, or care pathway, so precision gains must be balanced against robustness to cross-study discrepancies \citep{burger2021use,busgang2022selecting}.
-Handling such discrepancies calls for causal-inference methodology that accounts for hidden confounding.
+Randomized controlled trials (RCTs) are widely regarded as the gold standard for internal validity.
+However they are costly, slow, and operationally constrained.
+Recruitment is one bottleneck: if the experimental treatment can be obtained outside the trial, patients may be reluctant to enrol for fear of being allocated to the control arm, which inflates variance and erodes power even when identification is clear.
+When the treatment is available only within the trial, this reluctance disappears.
+Real-world data (RWD) can help, but mainly on the control side: records of standard care are often more plentiful than trial controls, which motivates augmenting RCTs with external controls \citep{viele2014use,schmidli2014robust,galwey2017supplementation,schmidli2020beyond,kojima2023dynamic,collignon2020clustered}.
+Such data are rarely available for a new intervention, which has little track record in routine practice.
+External and trial populations differing in region, measurement, or care pathway creates bias, so precision gains must be weighed against robustness to cross study discrepancies \citep{burger2021use,busgang2022selecting,collignon2020clustered}.
+Handling such discrepancies calls for causal inference methodology that accounts for hidden confounding, where a given causal parameter defined in the counterfactual full data world is typically linked to the observable data-generating distribution through more than one functional.